Technologicat/unpythonic/doc/design-notes.md

 On a point raised [here](https://www.artima.com/weblogs/viewpost.jsp?thread=147358) with respect to indentation-sensitive vs. indentation-insensitive parser modes, having seen [SRFI-110: Sweet-expressions (t-expressions)](https://srfi.schemers.org/srfi-110/srfi-110.html), I think Python is confusing matters by linking the parser mode to statements vs. expressions.
 A workable solution is to make *everything* support both modes (or even preprocess the source code text to use only one of the modes), which *uniformly* makes parentheses an alternative syntax for grouping.

 It would be nice to be able to use indentation to structure expressions to improve their readability, like one can do in Racket with [sweet](https://docs.racket-lang.org/sweet/), but I suppose ``lambda x: [expr0, expr1, ...]`` will have to do for a multi-expression lambda.
 Unless I decide at some point to make a source filter for [`mcpyrate`](https://github.com/Technologicat/mcpyrate) to auto-convert between indentation and parentheses; but for Python this is somewhat difficult to do, because statements **must** use indentation whereas expressions **must** use parentheses, and this must be done before we can invoke the standard parser to produce an AST.
-(And I don't want to maintain a [Pyparsing](https://github.com/pyparsing/pyparsing) grammar to parse a modified version of Python.)
+(And I do not want to maintain a [Pyparsing](https://github.com/pyparsing/pyparsing) grammar to parse a modified version of Python.)

 As for true multi-shot continuations, `unpythonic.syntax` has `with continuations` for that, but I am not sure if I will ever use it in production code.
 Most of the time, it seems to me full continuations are a solution looking for a problem.
-(A very elegant one, even if the usability of the `call/cc` interface leaves much to be desired.)
+(A very elegant solution, even if the usability of the `call/cc` interface leaves much to be desired.)
 For everyday use, one-shot continuations (a.k.a. resumable functions, a.k.a. generators in Python) are often all that is needed to simplify certain patterns, especially those involving backtracking.
 I am a big fan of the idea that, for example, you can make your anagram-making algorithm only yield valid anagrams, with the backtracking state (to eliminate dead-ends) implicitly stored in the paused generator!
 However, having multi-shot continuations is great for teaching the concept of continuations in a programming course, when teaching in Python.

-Finally, what to think of implicitly encouraging subtly incompatible Python-like languages (see the rejected [PEP 511](https://www.python.org/dev/peps/pep-0511/))?
+Finally, there is the issue of implicitly encouraging subtly incompatible Python-like languages (see the rejected [PEP 511](https://www.python.org/dev/peps/pep-0511/)).
 It is pretty much the point of language-level extensibility, to allow users to do that if they want.
 I would not worry about it.
 Racket is *designed* for extensibility, and its community seems to be doing just fine - they even *encourage* the creation of new languages to solve problems.
-On the other hand, Racket demands some sophistication on the part of its users, and it is not very popular in the grand *scheme* of things (pun not intended).
+On the other hand, Racket demands some sophistication on the part of its user, and it is not very popular in the programming community at large.

 What I can say is, `unpythonic` is not meant for the average Python project, either.
 If used intelligently, it can make code shorter, yet readable.
 For a lone developer who needs to achieve as much as possible in the fewest lines reasonably possible, it seems to me that language extension - and in general, as Alexis King put it, [climbing the infinite ladder of abstraction](https://lexi-lambda.github.io/blog/2016/08/11/climbing-the-infinite-ladder-of-abstraction/) - is the way to go.
-In a large project with a high developer turnover, the optimal solution is different.
+In a large project with a high developer turnover, the situation is different.

-For general programming in the early 2020s, Python has the ecosystem advantage, so it does not make sense to move to anything else, at least yet.
+For general programming in the early 2020s, Python still has the ecosystem advantage, so it does not make sense to move to anything else, at least yet.
 So, let us empower what we have.
-Even if, in order to achieve that, we have build something that could be considered *unpythonic*.
+Even if we have to build something that could be considered *unpythonic*.

 ## Killer features of Common Lisp